apache/hudi/rfc/rfc-51/rfc-51.md

 #### <a id='impl-index-layer-build-index'>Build Index</a>
 - trigger time

-When one column's secondary index enabled, we need to build index for it automatically.
-Index building needs to consume a lot of CPU and IO resources.
+~~When one column's secondary index enabled, we need to build index for it automatically.~~ Index building may consume a lot of CPU and IO resources.
 So, build index while compaction/clustering executing is a good solution, after table service is serviced, writing and index construction can be better decouple to avoid impact on write performance.

-Because the time of index building decided by records num, the index may not available immediately after user creating it util the next compaction/clustering triggered and completed.
+Because we decouple the index definition and the index builing process, users may not be able to benifit from it immediately when they create the index util the next compaction/clustering is triggered and completed.

+[qianzhen: CMD procedure 是指 command line tool? 看例子更像是特殊的 SQL 语法]

-Also, we need to support a manual way to trigger and monitor it after creating, CMD procedure needs to be developed, such as 'optimize table t1', 'show indexing t1', etc.
+Also, we need to support a manual way to trigger and monitor index building, CMD procedure needs to be developed, such as 'optimize table t1', 'show indexing t1', etc.

 - index file